TEST UNIT SPECS

-	Other Items: Hogebuilt stainless steel quarter fenders, remote keyless entry, Platinum interior package, 70-inch Ultracab sleeper, Sirius satellite radio, Peterbilt navigation system, Denso 130-amp alternator, Mitsubishi starter
+Other items: Hogebuilt stainless steel quarter fenders, remote keyless entry, Platinum interior package, 70-in.
+Ultracab sleeper, Sirius satellite radio, Peterbilt navigation system, Denso 130-amp alternator, Mitsubishi starter

 The more things change, the more they stay the same.
-In the world of trucking, no product better demonstrates the truth in that adage than the Peterbilt Model 389, introduced at the Mid-America Trucking Show last March and available as of last month.
+In the world of trucking, no product better demonstrates that adage than the Peterbilt Model 389, introduced at the 2006 Mid-America Trucking Show and available in January 2007.

-Roughly 99.27 percent of the Model 389 is composed of parts taken directly from its soon-to-be predecessor, the Model 379, a legendary truck that’s been in production for 20 years and relatively unchanged during that time.
-The 379 itself was somewhat of a clone, an upgraded version of the Model 359, which had been Peterbilt’s flagship vehicle between 1966 and ’86.
+Roughly 99 percent of the 389 is composed of parts taken directly from its predecessor, the Model 379, a legendary truck that’s been in production for 20 years and relatively unchanged during that time.
+The 379 itself was something of a clone, an upgraded version of the Model 359, which had been Peterbilt’s flagship vehicle between 1966 and 1986.

-Despite – or maybe because of – a stylistic lineage that dates back to the Johnson Administration, the Model 379 has long been a favorite of owner-operators enamored with traditional squarish hoods, big West Coast bumpers and smaller (i.e., “cozy”) cabs.
-The trucks’ resale prices, always atop the charts, bear out their ongoing popularity among those who value aesthetics over aerodynamics.
+With a stylistic lineage that dates back to the Johnson administration, the 379 has long been a favorite of owner-operators enamored of traditional squarish hoods, big West Coast bumpers and smaller (i.e. “cozy”) cabs.
+The truck’s top resale price bears out its ongoing popularity among those who value aesthetics over aerodynamics.

-“A few years ago, when we learned about the heat-rejection requirements of the ’07 engines, we knew that we’d need a new cooling system and improved airflow under the hood,” he says.
-“We looked at this as an opportunity to give our customers something extra – not simply add equipment, weight and cost – to make the trucks compliant with the new rules.
-We focused on areas that would add value, to help fuel economy and boost driver comfort and productivity.
-That’s what really drove these latest improvements.”
+“A few years ago, when we learned about the heat-rejection requirements of the ’07 engines, we knew that we’d need a new cooling system and improved airflow under the hood,” Newhouse says.
+“We looked at this as an opportunity to give our customers something extra, not simply add equipment, weight and cost to make the trucks compliant with the new rules.
+We focused on areas that would add value, to help fuel economy and boost driver comfort and productivity.”

-The 389 is, at first glance, a 379 with Calvin-Klein-like headlights.
-Looking closer, though, Pete enthusiasts will notice that the hood is longer, the grille crown is slightly beveled with larger corner radii, the sun visor is contoured, the grille and air cleaner screens feature a punched oval pattern (first used on the Model 379X, introduced in 2003), the hood ornament is more streamlined, and the front edges of the tool and battery boxes have rounded fronts.
-Inside, a Peterbilt-specific driver information display and Lowrance-made touch-screen GPS unit occupy space in the dashboard’s A and B panels (respectively).
+At first glance, the 389 is a 379 with Calvin Klein headlights.
+Looking closer, Pete enthusiasts will notice that the hood is longer, the grille crown is slightly beveled with larger corner radii, the sun visor is contoured, the grille and air cleaner screens feature a punched oval pattern (first used on the Model 379X, introduced in 2003), the hood ornament is more streamlined, and the front edges of the tool and battery boxes have rounded fronts.
+Inside, a Peterbilt-specific driver information display and Lowrance touch-screen GPS unit occupy the dashboard’s A and B panels, respectively.

-Surprisingly, the 389’s mammoth snout tips with little effort.
-Peterbilt’s Newhouse says that engineers redesigned the hood’s spring geometry to make opening and closing as easy as possible.
+The 389’s mammoth snout tips with little effort.
+Engineers redesigned the hood’s spring geometry to make opening and closing as easy as possible, Newhouse says.
 They also added a locking mechanism – first deployed last year on the Model 386 – to secure the hood in its open position, which is now a full 90 degrees from closed.

-My relatively short trip in the fire-engine-red 389 began and ended during daylight hours.
-As a result, I was unable to observe the newly designed headlamps in action.
-According to the truck’s makers, the pair “increases light on the road by a whoppin’ 226 percent over previous sealed-beam designs.”
-Newhouse says the effect is similar to that of HID (high intensity discharge) lighting used on some European cars.
+My daytime trip in the fire-engine-red 389 provided no opportunity to observe the newly designed headlamps in action.
+According to the truck’s marketing material, the pair “increases light on the road by 226 percent over previous sealed-beam designs.”
+The effect is similar to that of high-intensity-discharge lighting used on some European cars, Newhouse says.

 “We’re still using halogen bulbs,” he says, “but our designers have fine-tuned the lens optics to throw more light that’s crisper, or whiter, than we’ve had in the past.
 The better quality of illumination will reduce strain on drivers’ eyes.”

-Owners who opt for the factory-installed GPS unit will also experience less emotional strain.
-I became dependent on the device within an hour of starting my journey, constantly checking it for the names of upcoming towns and crossroads long before their roadside signs came into view.
-Like all other such units, this one will either track the vehicle’s movement or display real-time directions to a destination.
-It is also programmable to include repeat routes and favorite stops, such as a Waffle House or factory-outlet mall.
-Equally important, it’s easy to view, mounted in the middle of the B panel, and reasonably simple to operate, using touch-screen commands.
+Another strain reducer is the optional factory-installed GPS unit.
+I became dependent on the device within an hour, constantly checking it for the names of upcoming towns and crossroads long before their signs came into view.
+Like all such units, this one will either track the vehicle’s movements or display real-time directions to a destination.
+It also is programmable to include repeat routes and favorite stops, such as Waffle Houses or outlet malls.
+Equally important, it’s easy to see, mounted in the middle of the B panel, and reasonably simple to operate using touch-screen commands.

-Complementing the GPS unit is a new proprietary driver information display, located above the speedometer and tach on the dash’s A panel.
-This digital readout shows numerous current and historic stats on the truck’s operation, from fuel economy to trip length to engine conditions to service intervals and much, much more.
+Complementing the GPS unit is a new proprietary driver information display, located above the speedometer and tachometer on the A panel.
+This digital readout shows present and historic stats – fuel economy, trip length, engine conditions, service intervals and more.
 Some of the display’s numerous menus are deactivated when the truck is moving.

-I would have used the system to monitor fuel mileage except that I was at the helm of a preproduction model suffering from some algorithmic sniffles.
-Had everything been working properly, though, I probably wouldn’t have impressed anyone with my mpg because I’d mistakenly chosen routes notable only for their stoplights, thick traffic and 90-degree corners.
+Had I used the system to monitor fuel mileage, I would have impressed no one with my mpg because I mistakenly chose routes notable for stoplights, traffic and 90-degree corners.

-It’s difficult to accurately predict how efficiently the 389 will run on a sparsely populated freeway.
-The truck will never get into the Guinness book for its aerodynamic shape.
-Still, it is slightly (2.4 percent) “slipperier” than the 379.
-In theory, this improvement should translate into a 1.2 percent fuel economy gain.
-Unfortunately, these trucks will be powered by ’07 engines designed to burn ultra-low-sulfur diesel, a fuel with supposedly 1 mpg less combustible oomph than that of the previous variety.
+It’s difficult to predict how efficiently the 389 will run on a sparsely populated freeway.
+Although the truck isn’t aerodynamic per se, it’s slightly more “slippery” – 2.4 percent more – than the 379.
+In theory, this improvement should translate to a 1.2 percent fuel economy gain.

-But this might all be academic gibberish to actual buyers.
-They’re not choosing a square hood for its ability to cleanly slice through the wind.
+This might be academic to typical buyers, though, who are not choosing a square hood for its ability to slice cleanly through the wind.
 They’re seeking gratification, the sort derived from running equipment that turns heads and generates pride and envy.

 Since the mid-’60s, Peterbilt executives have recognized the allure of their premium owner-operator models, the 359 and 379.
-They’ve done well during the past four decades, updating the trucks incrementally to stay current with technology and driver comfort while maintaining an unapologetic traditional style.
-Now the corporate hopes hang on the 389, which is more refined than, yet much the same as, its iconic forbearers.
+They’ve done well during the past four decades, incrementally updating the trucks to stay current with technology and driver comfort while maintaining an unapologetically traditional style.
+The same is true of the 389, which is more refined yet much the same as its iconic forbears.